Collecting for revenues earned overseas

 We currently have bilateral agreements in place with Sound Exchange (USA), PPL (UK) and PPCA (Australia).

-If you are a Master Rights Holder aware that your recordings have been publicly performed or broadcast in these countries, you should let us know as it may be possible to claim income for those uses directly through Recorded Music NZ.
+If you are a Master Rights Holder and you are aware that your recordings have been publicly performed or broadcast in these countries, you should let us know as it may be possible to claim income for those uses directly through Recorded Music NZ.

 We do not automatically register Master Rights Holders for income from these countries, as there are differences in the law as between NZ and these other countries that can affect whether and how much you are able to collect.